desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 The ID of the subspace where the section exists.

 ### ID
-The unique ID identifying the section.
-This ID is automatically assigned to the section at the moment of its creation in a sequential way.
+A section id represents the unique id within the subspace that the section has.
+This is used everywhere else along with the subspace id to uniquely identify this section.

 ### Parent ID (Optional)
 The ID that identifies the parent section of a section.